Infection Immunology and Translational Medicine

 How to apply

-- Applications for the programme and the associated studentships must be received by noon on 9 January 2015.
+- Applications for the programme and the associated studentships must be received by 12 noon (UK time) on 9 January 2015.
 Please refer to the University application guide.
 Applications should be made using the online application form.

 - If candidates are unable to submit an online application they should contact us well before the deadline.

 When completing the application form, please note the following: